lee-dohm/layered-config/README.md

 * `atom.config` will refer to a project-specific configuration object (objects 1 and 3 above)
 * `atom.config.forScope(scopeName)` will refer to a project-specific syntax-specific configuration object (objects 1-4 above)
+* `editor.config` will refer to a project-specific syntax-specific configuration object (objects 1-4 above)

 ## API